Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: Conclusions

-{ We proposed a new framework that allows aggregating OOD scores across all the layers of the encoder of a text classifier instead of solely relying on scores computed on the logits or output of the last layer to improve OOD detection.
-We confirmed that all the layers of the encoder of a text classifier are not equal when it comes to OOD detection and, more importantly, that the common choices for OOD detection (logits and last layer) are, more often than not, not the best choice.
-We validated our methods on an extended text OOD classification benchmark {\BENCHMARK} that we introduced.
+{ We proposed aggregating OOD scores across all the layers of the encoder of a text classifier instead of relying on scores computed on a single hand-picked layer (logits) to improve OOD detection.
+We confirmed that all the layers are not equal regarding OOD detection and, more importantly, that the common choices for OOD detection (logits) are often not the best choice.
+We validated our methods on an extended text OOD classification benchmark {\BENCHMARK} we introduced.
 We showed that our aggregation methods are not only able to outperform previous baselines and recent work, but they were also able to outperform an oracle that would be able to choose the best layer to perform OOD detection for a given task.
-This leads us to conclude that there is useful information for OOD detection scattered across all the layers of the encoder of a text classifier and that, when appropriately extracted, it can be leveraged to improve OOD detection performance vastly. }
+This leads us to conclude that valuable information for OOD detection is scattered across all the encoder layers.
+While this tool shows promising results, it should not be trusted blindly.
+It relies on anomaly detection with respect to the training set and thus can remove otherwise well-handled samples.
+It is also not infallible and can miss OOD samples, which can cause harm to the model's performance. }